forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Winter War
 Background: Russia wanted to border to have further 20 km away from St. Petersburg (then Leningrad) - what was referred by President Putin in 2013 as [correction border mistakes](#yle-on-putins-opinion-on-the-winter-war).
 The Finns were ready shift the border, but not as much as the Soviets demanded which would have been even closer to Viipuri (then Finland's second largest city) than the previous border to St. Petersburg ([Background on Winter War](#wikipedia-on-the-background-of-the-winter-war) which was likely viewed by the Finns in turn as introducing a 'border mistake'.
 Warfare: The Finns cleverly used the homeland advantage such as knowing the terrain, prebuilt defensive structures and skills to handle the winter conditions like skiing.
 The Finns received few extern support and fought mostly on their own.
-Long-term warfare was hard to sustain under with their economy severely hampered, for the Soviets too, the war was associated with very high costs, so finally a peace treaty with some concessions from the Finns (the Soviets had a resource advantage over the Finns) was reached, though keeping complete independence and the Soviets in the following respected this peace.
+Long-term warfare was hard to sustain under with their economy severely hampered, for the Soviets too, the war was associated with very high costs, so finally a peace treaty with some concessions from the Finns (the Soviets had a resource advantage over the Finns) was reached, though keeping complete independence.
+Post War: Both the Soviets and the Finns in the following respected the peace treaty and established good and friendly relations ([YLE](#yle-on-putins-opinion-on-the-winter-war)). // that the Winter War was perceived as defeat by the Soviets and the Soviets were much more powerful after they defeated the Nazis didn't change their adherence to the peace treaty as pointed out by [[Beck](#beck-on-the-winter-war)].

 > In a climate of tension (the Finnish possibly new about the Molotov–Ribbentrop Pact from their British friends, while the Soviets knew about some closeness between Germany and Finland) to have population centers such as the 2nd largest cities not directly near foreign forces is understandably.

 #### Refs Winter War
-##### Beck
+##### Beck on the Winter War
 Beck, Ethan D. (2018) "The Winter War: Its Causes and Effects," Channels: Where Disciplines Meet: Vol. 2 : No. 2 , Article 4., DOI: 10.15385/jch.2018.2.2.4 <https://digitalcommons.cedarville.edu/channels/vol2/iss2/4>